xebialabs-community/xl-chatops-integrations/README.md

 The source code is published here for you to try out.
 Give it a shot and let us know what you think!

+# Quick start

+In order to get started with the bot, follow these steps:

+1. [Install](#Installation) the prerequisites for the bot.
+2. Check out and configure the [sample bot](sample-bot) to connect to XL Deploy and start playing around locally.
+3. Install the [XLD bot notifier](xld-lita-bot-notifier) plugin in XL Deploy to notify the bot (and your chat room) of deployment status changes.
+4. Connect the bot to your chat tool of choice, for instance [HipChat](sample-bot/README.md#Connecting to HipChat) or [Slack](sample-bot/README.md#Connecting to Slack).

 # Contents

 This repository contains: